Update on Covid-19

 Inclusive

-in the language we use, including non-sexist and gender-neutral language for God and each other and attention to each person’s preferred pronouns
+in the language we use, including non-sexist and gender-neutral language for God and each other and attention to each person’s pronouns

 Green